Neural Lattice Reduction: A Self-Supervised Geometric Deep Learning Approach: Conclusions, Limitations and Future Work

 In this work, we have addressed lattice reduction via deep learning methods.
+To this end, we have designed a deep neural model outputting factorized unimodular matrices and trained it in a self-supervised manner.
+We have incorporated the symmetries of lattice reduction into the model by making it invariant with respect to the orthogonal group and scaling and equivariant with respect to the hyperoctahedral group.
+We also proposed an architecture to jointly reduce correlated lattices and applied it on wireless channel data.

+While our neural method does not consistently outperform the popular LLL algorithm, this is the first work that demonstrates the \textit{feasibility} and \textit{effectiveness} of a deep learning approach to solve the NP-hard lattice reduction problem.
+The benefit of this approach is that it can be tuned on specific data domains and that it can perform \textit{amortized reduction} of multiple correlated lattices.
+Endowing classical algorithms for combinatorial optimization problems with these desirable properties is a general and challenging program which finds applications in several areas.
+Hence, we hope that our work will inspire more research on applying neural networks to lattice problems.

-We have designed a model to output unimodular matrices and to respect the symmetries of lattice reduction.
-As a limitation, our model is not equivariant (on the right) to the whole unimodular group (but only to the hyperoctahedral subgroup) and therefore does not leverage upon the complete spectrum of symmetries of the lattice reduction problem.
-The challenge of designing a model equivariant to $\GL_n(\mathbb{Z})$ remains open, and represents an interesting line for future investigation.
+Finally, our model is not equivariant (on the right) to the whole unimodular group but only to the hyperoctahedral subgroup.
+Therefore, we do not leverage upon the complete spectrum of symmetries of the lattice reduction problem.
+The challenge of designing a model equivariant to $\GL_n(\mathbb{Z})$ remains open, and represents another interesting line for future investigation.